Hip Dysplasia in Dogs: What Should Every Owner Know?

 What is hip dysplasia in dogs?

-Signs can vary depending on the severity of the joints' malformation and your dog's age, but common symptoms include:
+Signs can vary depending on the severity of the joint's resulting malformation and your dog's age, but common symptoms include:

 • Bunny-hopping gait (where both back legs move together)